vippsas/vipps-epayment-api/create/README.md

 <!-- START_METADATA
 ---
-title: Create Payment
+title: Create payment
-sidebar_label: Create
+sidebar_label: Create payment
 hide_table_of_contents: true
 pagination_next: null
 pagination_prev: null
-sidebar_position: 76
+sidebar_position: 20
 ---
 END_METADATA -->

-# Create Payment
+# Create payment

 The first step in the payment flow is creating a payment by calling [CreatePayment](https://vippsas.github.io/vipps-developer-docs/api/epayment#tag/CreatePayments) endpoint.
 This endpoint supports card and wallet as payment methods and different user flows for each.